mikejarema/purgatory/README.md

 ## Notes on Word Counting

-Purgatory comes bundled with the 12dicts lemmatized wordlist (http://wordlist.sourceforge.net/12dicts-readme-r5.html).
+Purgatory comes bundled with the [12dicts lemmatized wordlist](http://wordlist.sourceforge.net/12dicts-readme-r5.html).
 This gives a broad set of base words, pluralizations, inflections, etc.  This dictionary is used for "word counting".

-The algorithm attempts to count the minimum number of words making up a string by iterating over all possible segmentations of the string (eg. "ilike" -> "i,like", "il,ike", "ili,ke", "ilik,e"), recursing where
+The algorithm attempts to count the minimum number of words making up a string by iterating over all possible segmentations of the string (eg. "ilike" -> "i,like", "il,ike", "ili,ke", "ilik,e"), recursing where a segmentation does not consist of a dictionary word, and each stage of recursion returning the minimum word length of a particular segment.

 ## Roadmap